francoisjacquet/rosariosis/CONTRIBUTING.md

 6. **Installation problems**: RosarioSIS has been succesfully installed on various environments; nevertheless, you may encounter errors [specific to your OS, PHP or PostgreSQL version or configuration](https://github.com/francoisjacquet/rosariosis/blob/mobile/INSTALL.md#rosariosis-student-information-system).
 For the same reasons, installation problems will likely not be solved here.

 7. **RosarioSIS use**: the Handbooks, the inline Help & the [Wiki](https://github.com/francoisjacquet/rosariosis/wiki) contain useful resources to help you get the most out of RosarioSIS.
+For all your questions about RosarioSIS use and school administration, you can discuss them in the [forum](https://www.rosariosis.org/forum/).

-8. **Email support**: to get professional help about installation problems, or RosarioSIS use, please head to https://www.rosariosis.org/services/
+8. **Email support**: to get professional help with installation problems, or RosarioSIS configuration, please head to https://www.rosariosis.org/services/

 You have PHP web development skills?
 Please head to the next section & send a [pull request](https://help.github.com/articles/using-pull-requests/).